Basic Common Causes of Bankruptcy

 - a second or vacation home.

-- Note though that Califonia State offers a $28,225 wildcard to individuals who do not have equity in a home.
+- Note though that California offers a wildcard to individuals who do not have equity in a home.
 Typically the wildcard offers enough of an exemption to keep these items.
 Wildcards are like jokers in a deck of cards.

-- Talk to your attorney about these.
+- Talk to your attorney.
 Don’t assume it’s not exempt.